Anglesey murder: Buddug Jones's partner jailed for 20 years

 He described Milburn as a "pretty compulsive liar" who only shed tears about the murder in his own self-interest.

-Jailing him for a minimum of 20 years in prison before he can be considered for release, Judge Rowlands said Milburn was “clearly a dangerous individual who has shown no remorse”.
+Jailing him for a minimum of 20 years in prison before he can be considered for release, judge Rowlands said Milburn was "clearly a dangerous individual who has shown no remorse".

+Outside court, Det Supt Mark Pierce, who headed the investigation, paid tribute to Ms Jones' family.

+He said: "They've lost their mum, their grandma, and they've also had to sit through a court process where their father, or grandfather, has been responsible for such an awful act.